Color symbolism: Orange

 Orange is a secondary color across many models of color space.
 Symbolically, orange is a stimulating color.
 It is often associated with amusement, extroversion, fire, energy and activity.
-It is the color most closely associated with autumn and leaves.
+Relatedly, redheads—people with ginger-orange or reddish hair—are stereotyped as fiery and intense.
+Orange is the color most closely associated with autumn and its leaves.
 It is one of the most attention-grabbing colors in human vision, and is often used to attract the eye (traffic cones, safety vests, etc.).

 Black

 Black is a primary color across all models of color space.
 In Western culture, it is considered a negative color and usually symbolizes death, grief, or evil but also depression.
 People often wear black for mourning, although this practice is not as widespread as it was in the past.
+People also wear black as a fashion statement, as in the hearkening saying that a given color "is the new black."

 White

 White is a primary color across all models of color space.
 It most often symbolizes perfection, faith, innocence, softness, and cleanliness.
 White can also be associated with money and power—since fabrics such as wool and cotton have historically needed laborious processing to appear whiter.
 Brides often wear white dresses to symbolize purity.
-However, in some Asian and Slavic cultures—as well as Ancient Egypt—white represents death and/or mourning.
+However, in some Asian cultures, white represents death and/or mourning.